ev3lessons/FLL-Tutorials/CoachCorner/_posts/2018-12-26-Dealing-with-Shyness .markdown

 ---
 Many teams have to deal with a team member who is extraordinarily shy and freezes up when an adult talks to them.
 What should a team do and how should they plan for it?

- The following article incorporates idas posted on the Facebook Group <a href="https://www.facebook.com/groups/FLLShareandLearn/">FLL: Share & Learn </a>.
+ The following article incorporates ideas posted on the Facebook Group <a href="https://www.facebook.com/groups/FLLShareandLearn/">FLL: Share & Learn </a>.

  **Inform the Judge Advisor:**